Zoey1102/Zoey1102.github.io/index.md

 ## about

-<p align="justify">I am a PhD candidate in the department of economics at the University of Cambridge.
+<p align="justify"> Economist, Novelist, Poet.
 My primary research interests lie in microeconomic theory, information economics, and machine learning.
 I am interested in both pure theory and applied questions, employing techniques from economics, mathematics and machine learning. </p>

-<p align="justify"> I received an MSc in economics from the London School of Economics and an MPhil in economic research from the University of Cambridge.
-After graduating from LSE, I worked as a consultant at McKinsey & Company. </p>
+<p align="justify"> I received an BSc in Mathematical Economics and Statistics from the University of Birmingham and an BSc in Economics with minor in Finance from the Southwestern University of Finance and Economics.
+After graduatation in 2019, I successively taught seminars for Linear Algebra, Complex Analysis, and Probability and Statistics as a Teaching Assistant at the Guilin University Of Aerospace Technology. </p>

 <!--
 <p> You can access my CV <a href="" target="_blank">here</a>. </p>
 -->

+<p> You can access my CV <a href="" target="_blank">here</a>. </p>